algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_cases.md

 The description of the scenario during testing.

 **Test case Description** <br>
 A clear and concise description of what the purpose of the test case is.
-If the Priority is 'High', the tester needs to precise what the piece of code he tests is.
+The tester will need to precise if he tests an Unit test.

 **Pre-conditions**<br>
 The requirements the tester could need to perform the test.